tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ### onSubmit

-On receiving a command as `Submit`, the `onSubmit` handler is invoked for a component only if the `validateCommand` handler returns `Accepted`.
-In case a command is received as a submit, the command response should be updated in the `CommandResponseManager`, which is an actor (A reference to it is passed to the component handler constructor).
+On receiving a command sent using the `submit` message, the `onSubmit` handler is invoked for a component only if the `validateCommand` handler returns `Accepted`.
+The `onSubmit` handler returns a `SubmitResponse` indicating if the command is completed immediately, or if it is long-running by returning a `Started` response.
+The example shows one way to process `Setup` and `Observe` commands separately.

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/framework/components/assembly/AssemblyComponentHandlers.scala) { #onSubmit-handler }